ChloeSAPage/OSRS-Lookup/README.md

 ## Using the app

 This app requires no API key.
-Just install the requests module.
+Just clone the repo and install requests, then run `main.py`.
 Example players that can be looked up include: player, Figs, David, Karma, Hunter, woox

 ### Example